Vertical 5-Axis Machining vs Horizontal 5-Axis Machining

 Each of the 5-axis machine styles is suited to a specific type of work.
 HMCs are excellent at high-volume production and oversized heavy parts whereas VMCs work well with relatively small parts that require high precision.
 Both styles have a wide array of automation options available as either built-in or custom standalone solutions.
 This makes both machines capable of reaching optimal productivity and maximum spindle time.

-If you are having trouble choosing between vertical 5-axis vs horizontal 5-axis machines, contact a Kingsbury representative today to learn more about which would be better suited to your unique application.
+If you are having trouble choosing between vertical 5-axis vs horizontal 5-axis machines, contact Kingsbury today to learn more about which would be better suited to your unique application.